Academic Catalog

 Application of modern instrumental methods to quantitative analysis.
 Methods that relate instrumental response to chemical concentrations or content.
 Calibration, data handling, and data evaluation.
 Emission, flame, infrared, Raman, fluorescence, and magnetic resonance spectroscopy.
 Mass spectrometry.
 Electrochemical methods.
 Chromatography.
 Offered Fall.

-Prerequisites: (CHM 5400 with a minimum grade of C, CHM 5420 with a minimum grade of C, or CHM 5440 with a minimum grade of C) and PHY 2180 with a minimum grade of C
+Prerequisites: (CHM 5400 with a minimum grade of C, CHM 5420 with a minimum grade of C, or CHM 5440 with a minimum grade of C), CHM 3120 with a minimum grade of C, and PHY 2180 with a minimum grade of C

 CHM 5400 Biological Physical Chemistry Cr.
 3